bbauska/W3Cx-5of5/README.md

 used console.log(&hellip;), and indeed console is a predefined JavaScript object.
 With the object var p = {givenName:&apos;Michel&apos;, familyName:
 &apos;Buffa&apos;}, we can access the properties the same way,
-with: p.givenName and p.familyName.
+with: p.givenName and p.familyName.</p>

 <h4>Take a look at some common objects and properties!</h4>

-Open your devtool console (F12 or ctrl-alt-i or cmd-alt-i on Mac), go to the console tab and type &quot;window&quot; followed by a &quot;.&quot;, normally you should see an auto-completion menu.
-Start typing &quot;inne&quot; and you should see some possible completions.
+<p>Open your devtool console (F12 or ctrl-alt-i or cmd-alt-i on Mac), go to
+the console tab and type &quot;window&quot; followed by a &quot;.&quot;, normally you should see an auto-completion menu.
+Start typing &quot;inne&quot; and you should see some possible completions.</p>

-Try looking at the values of the size of the current browser window (type window.innerWidth followed by the &quot;enter/return&quot; key, type window.innerHeight, etc.).
+<p>Try looking at the values of the size of the current browser window
+(type window.innerWidth followed by the &quot;enter/return&quot; key, type window.innerHeight, etc.).</p>

-Try looking at the vendor of your browser: type &quot;navigator.vendor&quot;, try looking at the current URL displayed in your window: type window.location, etc.
+<p>Try looking at the vendor of your browser: type &quot;navigator.vendor&quot;,
+try looking at the current URL displayed in your window: type window.location, etc.</p>

-We will study these objects later, but for the moment, just play with objects :-)
+<p>We will study these objects later, but for the moment, just play with
+objects :-)</p>

 <pre>
 &gt; window.innerHeight